Skip to content

 Architecture and Key Features

-• Efficient Reparameterization Backbone: Enables faster inference.
+• Efficient Reparameterization Backbone: Enables faster inference by optimizing network structure post-training.

 Performance and Use Cases